Trump promises ‘renewal of the American spirit’

 Putting some policy meat on the bones, he proposed introducing an Australian-style merit-based system to reduce the flow of unskilled workers—and held out the prospect of a bipartisan compromise with Democrats on root-and-branch immigration reform.

-Trump’s maiden address to a chamber of lawmakers, Supreme Court Justices, ambassadors and generals, was delivered as the president grapples with multiple crises and faces historically low approval ratings.
+Trump arrived to deliver his maiden address to Congress facing historically low approval ratings and embroiled in multiple crises.

-Hailing what he called the “new national pride” sweeping the country, he sought to use the pomp of the occasion and the presidential pulpit to reclaim authority and correct course after 40 difficult days.
+Hailing what he called a “new national pride” sweeping the country, he sought to use the pomp of the occasion and the presidential pulpit to reclaim authority and course correct after 40 difficult days.

-Discussing trade, Trump even enlisted the help of Abraham Lincoln, echoing what the first Republican president described as “protective policy.”
+Discussing trade, Trump even enlisted Abraham Lincoln’s help, echoing what the first Republican president described as “protective policy.”

 Looking abroad, Trump softened his criticism of NATO partners and vowed to work with allies in the Muslim world.